fleola/my-app/components-new-app/README.md

-## useEffect - 02
+## useEffect - 03

-Rewrite the Counter component from State 1 as a function component and add a side effect that initializes the interval as soon as the component renders, and clears it when the component unmounts.
+Create a GithubUser component that fetches the data of the username passed as a prop, and renders some of the data within a div tag.
+The API to query is https://api.github.com/users/${username}.